Born in one of Africa’s most populous cities

 More than any other aspect of working at GOLD Restaurant, Prossy enjoys it most when guests are open and curious.
 Prossy gives respect willingly so that she can get it in return.
 She’s dignified, proud, kind and non-confrontational.
 “I love to say sorry even if I know I’m right,” she says, you can always be sorry for a situation in order to make things calm and right.
 Saying sorry doesn’t mean you have to be wrong, she says, “There’s an intimacy and connection when you give of yourself.”

 Her favourite traditional African food

-Prossy’s favourite GOLD dish is Lamb Bredie (a typically South African casserole) with yellow rice.
+Prossy’s favourite dish on the GOLD Restaurant menu is Lamb Bredie (a typically South African casserole) with yellow rice.
 It’s not on the current GOLD menu but she hopes for its return.
 She also enjoys the Morog (spinach) and the Beef Suya (roasted skewered meat).

-When asked about her favourite home cooked meals back in Uganda, Prossy wistfully recalls Matoke (plantains) – a dish of banana cooked, then mashed and prepared with ground nuts.
+When asked about her favourite home cooked African meals, Prossy wistfully recalls Matoke (plantains) – a dish of banana cooked, then mashed and prepared with ground nuts.
 She also loves smoked fish.

 Prossy’s always thinking about the next personal and professional goal.
 She wants a family of her own and is inspired by Cindy and too wants to be a successful businesswoman one day.
 “People often ask me, who are you Prossy”?
 Next time you’re at GOLD Restaurant, chat to Prossy.
 If you’re lucky, you’ll get to learn from her, to experience her special brand of quiet wisdom.
 She has the kind of intuition and a real understanding of human nature that doesn’t come from the pages of a book.